wei-wen-jia/skywalking-extension/README.md

 We are facing the same issue in our production.

 We have to fix and maintain ourselves.
+This issue was fixed in v8.7.0

 (https://github.com/apache/skywalking/discussions/8744) **Java agent cause high CPU usage***